TeachBooks/Structural-Mechanics-4/book/statics_of_structures.md

 - [You can calculate support reactions and internal forces in statically determinant structures for skeletal- and cable structures using equilibrium equations](./Statics_of_structures/LO3.md)
     - Resolution of forces
     - Statics of a particle
-    - Statis of a rigid body
+    - Statics of a rigid body
     - Free body diagram of structure
     - Support reactions of rigid structure
     - Free body diagram of hinged part of structure